 2008 - Shaheed Bhagat Singh | Commemorative Coin

-The 2nd commemorative coin for the year 2008 was released on occasion of Birth Centenary of Shaheed Bhagat Singh.
+The 2nd commemorative coin of 2008 was released to mark the Birth Centenary of Shaheed Bhagat Singh.

 Release Function: